yfsteven/Japanese-Anki-Cards-Automation/README.md

 # Japanese Anki Cards Automation with AI

-Scrape goo辞書 Japanese dictionary data and convert it into a csv file that can be easily imported into Anki.
+Scrape goo辞書 Japanese dictionary and convert it into a csv file that can be easily imported into Anki.

-Tailored to Ubuntu Linux.
+Tailored to my Ubuntu Linux.

 Easily makes your Anki card in CLI.